 Black's Law Dictionary 1674 (10th ed.
 2014).

-, 109 N.J.
+In The Matter of Baby M, 109 N.J.
 396 (1988) was a seminal case in family law because it was first court ruling in the United States involving surrogacy and a surrogate-parenting agreement.

 William and Elizabeth Stern were not able to have children and decided to contact the Infertility Center of New York for help.
 The Sterns were connected with Mary Beth Whitehead who agreed that she would be a surrogate for them through artificial insemination.
 They also agreed that Ms. Whitehead would give up the child and her parental rights to the Sterns after the baby's birth.
 For her services, Sterns would pay Whitehead $10,000, and a contract was signed outlining the terms.
 However, when Ms. Whitehead gave birth to a healthy baby girl, instead of giving the child to the Sterns, she fled with her to another state.
 The Sterns sued Ms. Whitehead in New Jersey state court, asking the court to enforce the surrogacy contract.
 The trial court enforced the surrogacy contract, and the Sterns got full custody of the child.
 Ms. Whitehead appealed to the Supreme Court of New Jersey.
 The Supreme Court affirmed in part, reversed in part and remanded the case back to the trial court.